konradxmalinowski/konradxmalinowski/README.md

 # 👋 Hi there!
 I'm Konrad Malinowski

-🎓 I'm a high school student from Zduńska Wola, Poland, with a strong passion for web development.
+🎓 I'm a high school student from Poland, with a strong passion for web development.
 I enjoy creating responsive and user-friendly websites, and I'm continually expanding my knowledge in modern web technologies.

 ## 🚀 Technologies I Work With: